 When I taught full day (18 kids a day) I split the class in half.
-Each group went into a different center with a teacher and after 30 minutes the kids switched and went to the other center for 30 minutes.
+Each group went into a different center with a teacher, and after 30 minutes, the kids switched and went to the other center for 30 minutes.

 Once students have learned about each center the fun begins!
-Each week I add at least one new activity, game, or manipulatives to each center.
+Each week I add at least one new activity, game, or manipulative to each center.
 It sounds like a lot but I only have 5 centers so that’s only 5 new things a week.

 In my class, STUDENTS PICK THEIR CENTERS.
 If I notice a student is going to the same center over and over I put something I know they will love in another center to get them to go somewhere else.
 I don’t write down what centers students pick.
 Some teachers do but I don’t.

-I don’t have dots on my center charts or posters because sometimes I add or take away the number of clips per center depending on activities are out.
+I don’t have dots on my center charts or posters because sometimes I add or take away the number of clips per center depending on which activities are out.